 Last we discussed R&D costs and whether we should expense or capitalize such investments.
 You can check that out here.

-This week we’re shifting gears and focusing on a reader’s request: Other Income
+This week we’re shifting gears and focusing on a reader’s request: Other Income (OI, for this article)

 I love this topic and can’t wait to dive in.